 - Location has a key control log for all business keys

-- Location changes locks when a key is lost or stolen
+- Locks are changed when a key is lost or stolen

 - Location has a functioning alarm system